Inside the Ohio factory that could make or break Biden’s big solar energy push

 The United States, he added, needs to figure out “how to solve the [forced-labor] problem and not create another massive problem that gets in the way of decarbonization and addressing climate change.”

 The U.S. Solar Energy Industries Association, which represents panel installers and others, has developed a “traceability protocol” that it says will ensure its members aren’t buying components tied to forced labor.
-The group has tapped auditors with offices in China to monitor compliance.
+The group has hired auditors with offices in China to monitor compliance.

 But Laura T. Murphy, a professor of human rights and contemporary slavery at Sheffield Hallam University in the United Kingdom, who has reported on forced labor in China’s solar industry, expressed doubt that such audits would work, given that Chinese authorities have pressured domestic companies not to comply with them.